rs/zerolog/README.md

 * `zerolog.MessageFieldName`: Can be set to customize message field name.
 * `zerolog.ErrorFieldName`: Can be set to customize `Err` field name.
 * `zerolog.TimeFieldFormat`: Can be set to customize `Time` field value formatting.
 If set with `zerolog.TimeFormatUnix` or `zerolog.TimeFormatUnixMs`, times are formated as UNIX timestamp.
-* DurationFieldUnit defines the unit for time.Duration type fields added using the Dur method.
-* `DurationFieldUnit`: Sets the unit of the fields added by `Dur` (default: `time.Millisecond`).
+* `zerolog.DurationFieldUnit`: Can be set to customize the unit for time.Duration type fields added by `Dur` (default: `time.Millisecond`).
-* `DurationFieldInteger`: If set to true, `Dur` fields are formatted as integers instead of floats.
+* `zerolog.DurationFieldInteger`: If set to `true`, `Dur` fields are formatted as integers instead of floats (default: `false`).
-* `ErrorHandler`: Called whenever zerolog fails to write an event on its output.
+* `zerolog.ErrorHandler`: Called whenever zerolog fails to write an event on its output.
 If not set, an error is printed on the stderr.
 This handler must be thread safe and non-blocking.

 ## Field Types